photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] Files can't be opened, e.g. because the file system permissions have been changed
 - [ ] Files are stored on an unreliable device such as a USB flash drive or a shared network folder
 - [ ] Some thumbnails could not be created because you didn't configure [at least 4 GB of swap](docker.md#adding-swap)
-- [ ] The browser cannot communicate properly with your server, e.g. because a [Reverse Proxy](../proxies/nginx.md), VPN, or CDN is configured incorrectly (check its configuration and try without)
+- [ ] Your browser cannot communicate properly with the server, e.g. because a [Reverse Proxy](../proxies/nginx.md), VPN, or CDN is configured incorrectly (check its configuration and try without)
 - [ ] Your proxy, router, or firewall has a request rate limit, so some requests fail
 - [ ] There are other network problems caused by a firewall, router, or unstable connection
 - [ ] An ad blocker or other plugins block requests (disable them or add an exception)